chrxh/alien/README.md

 </h1>
 <b>Artificial Life Environment (ALiEn)</b> is an artificial life simulation tool based on a specialized 2D particle engine in CUDA for soft bodies and fluid-like media.
 Each simulated body consists of a network of <i>smart</i> particles that can be enriched with higher-level functions, ranging from pure information processing capabilities to physical equipment (such as sensors, actuators, weapons, constructors, etc.) whose executions are orchestrated by a signaling system.
 The bodies can be thought of as agents or digital organisms operating in a common environment.
 <br/>
-An important goal is to make the simulator user-friendly through a modern user interface and a playful approach.
+An important goal is to make the simulator user-friendly through a modern user interface, visually appealing rendering and a playful approach.
-<br/><br/>
-<b>Note: This branch contains ongoing work for the next major release.
-For the latest stable version, please visit the <a href="https://github.com/chrxh/alien/tree/master">master branch</a>.</b>

 ## Main features
 ### Physics and graphics engine